ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ```
    {:pre}

-   You will put the bucket name and the endpoint into a "configmap" as the information isn't sensitive.
-   {:tip}

-2. With the configmap defined, you can now update the backend application by asking Coligo to set environment variables in the runtime of the application based on the values in the configmap.Update the backend application with the following command
+3. With the configmap defined, you can now update the backend application by asking Coligo to set environment variables in the runtime of the application based on the values in the configmap.Update the backend application with the following command
    ```sh
    ibmcloud coligo application update --name backend \
    --env-from-configmap backend-configuration